Women in Taiwan: Constitutional protections

 Women's rights are protected in the Constitution of Taiwan: Article 7 states:

 "All citizens of the Republic of China, irrespective of sex, religion, race, class, or party affiliation, shall be equal before the law".
 The Additional Article 10, section 6 reads: The State shall protect the dignity of women, safeguard their personal safety, eliminate sexual discrimination, and further substantive gender equality.

 The constitution also protected female candidates in elections.
 In Article 134 states: "In the various kinds of election, quotas of successful candidates shall be assigned to women; methods of implementation shall be prescribed by law".

 The constitutional amendments further state that legislators elected through the party list must have at least half being women.
 In local elections the law requires that in each district, at least a quarter of the elected representatives must be women.

 Labour rights

 Th Act of Gender Equality in Employment ensures women's rights in the workforce.
 It was enacted in 2002 under the name of "Gender Equality in Employment Law of Taiwan", and later was amended and renamed the "Act of Gender Equality in Employment".

 Sex-selective abortion

 As in other parts of East Asia, sex-selective abortion is reported to happen in Taiwan.
 The Department of Health has taken measures to curb this practice.

-Sex trafficking

-There has been report of Taiwanese and foreign women and girls sex trafficked in Taiwan.
-They are raped and harmed in brothels, hotel rooms, and other locations throughout the country.
-The extent of sex trafficking in Taiwan is difficult to know because of the lack of data, secretive nature of sex trafficking crimes, and other factors.